-While there are chews or oils you can buy that claim to help with anxiety, there’s no real evidence to support how well they work, or if they’re effective at all.
+While there are chews or oils you can buy that claim to help with anxiety, there’s no real evidence to support how well they work, or if they’re effective.

 These products — including chews, scents, CBD oil, collars, and Thundershirts — have an individual effect on animals, which can be minimal at best.
 At Animal Humane Society, we use lavender oil and music to calm the animals staying in our shelters, but there’s no concrete evidence they truly help.

-“These things generally exist to make the humans feel better,” says Liv Hagen, behavior modification and rehabilitation manger.
+“These things generally exist to make the humans feel better,” says Liv Hagen, Manager of Shelter Behavior Services.

 Training tips to overcome fear

-While products aren’t the best remedy, there are ways to ease your pet’s anxiety.
+While products aren’t a sure-fire remedy, there are ways to ease your pet’s anxiety.
 Socialization and training can prevent anxiety or help your pets face their fears with confidence.

 Your four-legged friend may feel more comfortable in new situations the more they experience them.
 This kind of training is called desensitization and counter conditioning.
 Through desensitization and counter conditioning, you slowly expose your pet to the source of their anxiety in small amounts and reward them with high value treats.
 Over time, they’ll cope with the situation more easily or view it differently — no longer fearing the situation, but associating it with good things like treats.